INL/corpus-frontend/README.md

       It works much like the `Multi-field Range` filter, only for full dates instead of only a single number.

       Config as follows:
         ```javascript
         vuexModules.filters.actions.registerFilter({
             filter: {
               componentName: 'filter-date',
               // description: 'Filters documents based on their date range',
               // displayName: 'Date text witness',
               // groupId: 'Date', // The filter tab under which this should be placed, missing tabs will be created
               id: 'my-date-range-filter', // a unique id for internal bookkeeping
               metadata: { // Info the widget needs to do its work
                 low: 'date_lower', // the id of the metadata field containing the lower bound
                 high: 'date_upper', // the id of the metadata field containing the upper bound
                 mode: null, // allowed values: 'strict' and 'permissive'.
 When this is set, hides the 'strictness' selector, and forces strictness to the set mode
               }
             },
         ```

+        > Tip: Use blacklab's `concatDate` process
+          `concatDate`: concatenate 3 separate date fields into one, substituting unknown months and days with the first or last possible value.
+The output format is YYYYMMDD.
+Numbers are padded with leading zeroes.
+          Requires 4 arguments:
+            * `yearField`: the metadata field containing the numeric year
+            * `monthField`: the metadata field containing the numeric month (so "12" instead of "december" or "dec")
+            * `dayField`: the metadata field containing the numeric day
+            * `autofill`: `start` to autofill missing month and day to the first possible value (01), or `end` to autofill the last possible value (12 for months, last day of the month in that year for days - takes in to account leap years).
+            This step requires that at least the year is known.
+If the year is not known, no output is generated.
   </details>

 ### **Custom JS**